 Golden Age of Piracy > Buccaneering Era

-The buccaneering era was a period of French, British and Dutch privateering and piracy in the Caribbean mostly launched from the pirate havens of Tortuga and Port Royal.
+The buccaneering era was a period of French, British and Dutch privateering and piracy in the Caribbean mostly launched from the Locations of Tortuga and Port Royal.
 This era saw the rise of famous buccaneers and corsairs such as Henry Morgan and Francois L’Ollonais who laid the framework for piracy for the rest of the 17th century and part of the 18th century.

 The Buccaneering Era rose out of the Privateering Era and the discovery of the New World by Christopher Columbus due to the massive wealth of riches that the Spanish Empire began moving out of the Spanish Main and the Spanish West Indies.
 However, in the beginning Spain claimed all of the New World as one massive colony.
 This was unsustainable given the massive amount of territory and as the discovery became public knowledge every other empire raced to the New World to claim their piece of the territory.
 What resulted was a bloody and ruthless battle waged through acknowledged wars and illegitimate piracy that helped shape the world as we see it today.

 The Buccaneering Era was much different than the Post Spanish Succession Period that saw the development of famous outlaw pirates like Edward 'Blackbeard' Teach and Bartholomew Roberts.
 This was an era that first introduced another country onto the New World stage and the buccaneers were less pirates and more privateers.
 However some of the actions they did (arguably all their actions) were most definitely classified as piratical despite the fact they were often given a letter of marque.